Topological Designs: Introduction

 \section{Introduction}

 \seclab{intro} The classical area of \emph{combinatorial designs} (see, e.g., \cite{S04}) asks about extremal subset systems of a finite set that have specified intersection patterns.
 In this paper, we are interested in extremal families of curves in a closed, orientable surface with specified intersection patterns.
 More specifically, Benson Farb and Chris Leininger brought the following topological variant to our attention: \begin{question} Let $S$ be a closed oriented surface of genus $g$, and let $X$ be a collection of pairwise non-isotopic essential simple closed curves $\gamma_1, \dotsc, \gamma_N$ such that $\gamma_i$ intersects $\gamma_j$ at most once for any $i\neq j$.
-How large can $X$ be? \end{question} In fact, this question goes back further, to work of Juvan, Malni{\v{c}}, and Mohar \cite{JMM96}, which we learned about after circulating an earlier version \cite{MRT10} of the present paper.
+How large can $X$ be? \end{question} In fact, this question goes back further, to work of Juvan, Malni{\v{c}}, and Mohar \cite{JMM96}.
 Juvan, et al. define a \emph{$k$-system} of curves on a genus $g$ closed, oriented surface to be a collection of non-isotopic, essential, simple closed curves $\gamma_1, \ldots, \gamma_N$ such that each of the $\gamma_i$ intersects any $\gamma_j$, $j\neq i$ at most $k$ times.
-We define $N(g,k)$ to be the maximum size of any $k$-system on a closed surface $S$ of genus $g$.
-The most important related results from \cite{JMM96} are: \begin{itemize} \item For all $g\ge 0$ and $k\ge 0$, $N(g,k)$ is finite. \item $N(1,k)\le 2k + 3$. \item $N(k,g)\ge (k/g)^g$ \end{itemize} Asymptotics for $k$ and $g$ growing are also given in \cite{JMM96}.
+We define $N(k,g)$ to be the maximum size of any $k$-system on a closed surface $S$ of genus $g$.
+The most important related results from \cite{JMM96} are: \begin{itemize} \item For all $g\ge 0$ and $k\ge 0$, $N(g,k)$ is finite. \item $N(k,1)\le 2k + 3$. \item $N(k,g)\ge (k/g)^g$ \end{itemize}